Peter-Mac/ansible-linode-dev-server/README.md

 ...
 ...complete the key generation process...
 ```
-Then update the group_vars/main.yml file with the path to whereever you placed the file.
+Then update the group_vars/main.yml file with the path to wherever you placed the file.

 # don't add ~/ as this will be detected later using the env 'HOME' variable.
 ssh_key_dir:  .ssh